Samsung/ONE/docs/runtime/core.md

 In Lowering, the compiler assigns a [backend](#) for each operation.
 A backend is assigned to an operation means that the operation will be run with the assigned backend's kernel.

 There is a scheduler that allows the user manually specify backends via compiler options.
-There is another scheduler that automatically assigns backends based on profiling info.
+There is another scheduler that automatically assigns backends based on profile information measured in advance and saved.

 #### 2. Tensor Registration

 Each backend manages its tensors.
 In this phase operand informations get registered to the corresponding backend.
 This will be used generating tensor objects.

-##### Q. What are differences between "operand" and "tensor"?
+##### Q. What are differences between 'operand' and 'tensor'?

-In ONE Runtime, "operand" refers to an operand in a NN model.
-While "tensor" includes all "operand" info plus actual execution info like actual buffer pointer.
-In short, "operand" is for `ir`, "tensor" is for `backend`.
+In **ONE** runtime, 'operand' refers to an operand in a neural network model.
+While 'tensor' includes all 'operand' info plus actual execution info like actual buffer pointer.
+In short, 'operand' is for `ir`, 'tensor' is for `backend`.

 #### 3. Linearization (Linear Executor Only)

-For Linear Executor, it needs to be linearized before execution.
-Linearizaton means sorting operations in a topological order.
-It saves execution time since resolving next available operations after every operation is not needed at execution time.
+Linearization means sorting operations in a topological order.
+It saves execution time since it is not needed to resolve next available operations after every operation at execution time.
 Also it makes plans for tensor memory.
 It can save some memory space by reusing other operands' space that does not overlap lifetime.
 Also all allocations are done at compile time (after [4.
 Kernel Generation](#4.-kernel-generation)) which saves execution time.

 #### 4. Kernel Generation